England Football Online

 reserves: not known

-team notes: Jack Waring, Mick Cochrane and Jack Waring replaced Cliftonville's Jim Pyper, Jack's brother, Glentoran's George McMaster and Distillery FC's John Peden in the side.
+team changes: Jack Waring, Mick Cochrane and Jack Waring replaced Cliftonville's Jim Pyper, Jack's brother, Glentoran's George McMaster and Distillery FC's John Peden in the side.
+McMaster and Peden were unable to travel.

 records: Ireland's fiftieth match is also their third consecutive defeat.